HappylabWien/raspi-fabman/README.md

 # raspi-fabman

 [Fabman](https://fabman.io) is an all-in-one makerspace management solution.
 It is the "operating system" for makerspaces, fab labs, coworking spaces or school workshops.
-It helps to manage machines and members easily, safely & efficiently. `raspi-faman` is an open source library, with the help of which you can build your own [Fabman](https://fabman.io)-compatible hardware.
+It helps to manage machines and members easily, safely & efficiently. `raspi-faman` is an open source library written in python3, with the help of which you can build your own [Fabman](https://fabman.io)-compatible hardware.

 Specific use cases are described in detail below:
 - [MicroPOS](https://github.com/HappylabWien/raspi-fabman/blob/master/README.md#micropos): Point of sale solution for Fabman